piotrpolak/android-http-server/README.md

 [LogoutFilter.java](../../tree/master/app/src/main/java/admin/filter/LogoutFilter.java) of the
 admin application.

-## Deployment descriptor - creating servlet contexts and mapping servlets to URLs
+## Building a deployment descriptor

 Each servlet must be mapped to an URL similar to `web.xml` manner.